tprasadtp/protonvpn-docker/README.md

 ## Health-checks

-- Script supports `healthcheck` command.
+- Script supports `healthcheck` sub-command.
 By default, when running as a service, script will keep checking every `IPCHECK_INTERVAL` _(default=60)_ seconds using the `IPCHECK_URL` api endpoint.
 To disable healthchecks entirely set `IPCHECK_INTERVAL` to `0`
 - Use `protonwire healthcheck --silent --container` as the `HEALTHCHECK` command.